 Shopping for the best keyboard for gaming that suits your needs can be confusing, but we'll keep it simple.
 The most important factors to consider are the latency (how responsive a keyboard is), the switch types (the feeling of the keypress and the noise it makes), and the overall build quality, comfort, and feel.
 From there, you can decide if you'd like additional features like RGB backlighting, media controls, or software customization options that help you make your board feel just right for you.

-We've tested over 240 keyboards, and below are our recommendations for the best non-mechanical and best mechanical keyboards for gaming.
+We've tested over 245 keyboards, and below are our recommendations for the best non-mechanical and best mechanical keyboards for gaming.
 If you're looking for a keyboard that isn't strictly gaming-focused, check out our recommendations for the best keyboards, the best TKL keyboards, or the best mechanical keyboards.
-Alternatively, if you're looking for a gaming keyboard on a strict budget, check out our recommendations for the best budget gaming keyboards.
+Alternatively, if you're more interested in lighting, see our best RGB keyboards, or if you're on a strict budget, our best budget gaming keyboards.

 For most people, we recommend the NuPhy Field75HE as the best keyboard for gaming.
 Its standout feature is its Hall-effect switches that let you adjust the actuation distance (sensitivity) of any key.
-Its web-based software also offers a range of customizations, providing advantages in certain games, especially FPS and rhythm games, with features like mod tap, dynamic multi-input support, and rapid trigger, which can dramatically speed up follow-up inputs.
-This keyboard also has the best latency performance we've tested to date.
+Its web-based software also offers a range of customizations, providing advantages in certain games, especially FPS and rhythm games, with features like mod tap and rapid trigger, which can dramatically speed up follow-up inputs.
 It also boasts an 8000Hz polling rate.
-While it's easy to get caught up in the hype around higher polling rates, in the NuPhy’s case, it does help push latency slightly lower and keep it remarkably consistent.
+While it's easy to get caught up in the hype around higher polling rates, in the NuPhy’s case, it does help push latency slightly lower and keep it very consistent.
 Keep in mind this isn't a difference you'll notice, but it is measurable and can affect performance at a very competitive level.

 Beyond performance, it offers impressive build quality, with a sturdy plastic chassis, PBT keycaps, multiple layers of acoustic foam, and metal hardware like a knurled volume wheel and carrying handle.
 You can choose between Gateron Magnetic White or more expensive Magnetic Jade switches; both are lightweight and linear, though the Jades have a slightly shorter total travel distance and a brighter, clacky sound profile many prefer (see a typing comparison on YouTube).
 You can also fully remap all keys, and NuPhy just added macro support for the eight dedicated macro keys, a feature missing at launch.